peoray/ai-elements-vue/apps/www/content/3.components/5.utilities/loader.md

 ---
 title: Loader
-description:
+description: A spinning loader component for indicating loading states in AI applications.
 icon: lucide:loader
 ---

 The `Loader` component provides a spinning animation to indicate loading states in your AI applications.
 It includes both a customizable wrapper component and the underlying icon for flexible usage.

 :::ComponentLoader{label="Preview" componentName="Loader"}
 :::